JAGFx/ets2-dashboard-skin/doc/FEATURES.md

 The goal of this project is to have the skin dashboard for this repository with the latest telemetry data.

+- JAGFx
+- Map
+- Base
+- Default
 - DAF XF
 - Man TGX
-- Mercedes Atego
+- Mercedes Benz Atego
-- RD Info
+- RenaultDash-Info
-- Scania
+- Scania Dashboard
-- Volvo FH
+- Volvo FH 2012 Dashboard

+On the **JAGFx** skin, you can display the map on the right side.

+To enable it, go to `Menu > Config > JAGFx > Display map` and set it to `On`

 ## Events overlay